dwinjnr/hapnn/README.md

 ### About Hapnn
-A progressive web application that displays live top and breaking news headlines from Nigeria [Live preview](https://hapnn.netlify.com)
+A progressive web application that displays live top and breaking news headlines from Nigeria.
+[Live preview](https://hapnn.netlify.com)

 Online            |  Offline